NOTE 2 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Ordinary shares are classified as equity.
 Costs directly attributable to the issue of new ordinary shares or options are shown in equity as a deduction, net of tax, from the proceeds.

-Trade payables are initially recorded at fair value and classified as current liabilities if payment is due in one year or less.
+Trade payables are initially recorded at fair value and are subsequently measured at amortized cost.
+Trade payables are classified as current liabilities if payment is due in one year or less.

 Provisions are recorded at the best estimate of expenditures required to settle liabilities of uncertain timing or amount when management determines that i) a legal or constructive obligation exists as a result of past events, ii) it is probable that an outflow of resources will be required to settle the obligation and iii) such amounts can be reasonably estimated.
 Provisions are measured at the present value of the expected expenditures required to settle the obligation.

 The ultimate cost to settle such liabilities is uncertain, and cost estimates can vary in response to many factors.
 The settlement of these liabilities could materially differ from recorded amounts or the expected timing of expenditure could change.
 As a result, there could be significant adjustments to provisions, which could result in additional charges or recoveries.

 Estimated close down and restoration costs are accounted for in the year when the legal or constructive obligation arising from the related disturbance occurs and it is probable that an outflow of resources will be required to settle the obligation.
 These costs are based on the net present value of estimated future costs.
 Provisions for close down and restoration costs do not include any additional obligations expected to arise from future disturbance.
 The costs are estimated on the basis of a closure plan including feasibility and engineering studies, are updated annually during the life of the operation to reflect known developments (e.g. revisions to cost estimates and to the estimated lives of operations) and are subject to formal review at regular intervals each year.